 Unconventional hydrocarbon reserves including shale, tight oil & gas, and CBM dominated the global hydraulic fracturing industry accounting for over 75% of the total revenue in 2015.
-With the advent of the shale boom in the U.S., the sector emerged as the largest application segment.
-Shale gas is expected to grow at a CAGR of 9.8% from 2016 to 2024 to reach a net worth of USD 27.35 billion by 2020.
+With the advent of the shale boom in the the sector emerged as the largest application segment.
+Hydraulic fracturing revenue generated in shale gas segment is expected to grow at a CAGR of 9.8% from 2016 to 2024 to reach a net worth of USD 27.35 billion by 2020.

 According to IEA estimates, production of natural gas is expected to grow over next few years and shale gas is expected to be a major contributor to this growth.
 Tight oil, also known as shale oil, is also anticipated to be a chief source of heavy crude oil in the next few years.
 Hydraulic fracturing industry is anticipated to witness stable growth in tight gas and coal bed methane (CBM) basins over the next few years.

 Increasing E&P in CBM basins particularly in the U.S., China, Russia, Australia and Indonesia is expected to be a major contributor to hydraulic fracturing market growth over the forecast period.